zzzprojects/docs/learnentityframeworkcore.com/pages/configuration/fluent-api/ondelete-method.md

         .OnDelete(DeleteBehavior.SetNull);
 }
 ```
-The next example illustrates how to configure the realtionship as required and to specify that dependant rows are deleted when the principal is deleted:
+The next example illustrates how to configure the relationship as required and to specify that dependent rows are deleted when the principal is deleted:
 ```csharp
 protected override void OnModelCreating(ModelBuilder modelBuilder) {